vruusmann/blog/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 A boosting algorithm can be swapped for a bagging algorithm.
 Random forest (RF) algorithms typically grow much deeper decision trees.
 Longer decision paths lead to more complex derived features (eg. interactions between multiple non-linearly transformed features), which lose in interpretability but gain in information content.
-For example, discovering "cliffs" and other anomalies in the decision space by observing which derived features become associated with extreme node scores.
+For example, discovering cliffs and other anomalies in the decision space by observing which derived features become associated with extreme node scores.

 ### Scikit-Learn perspective